Fred Severud: Honors

 A fellow in the ASCE, Severud was elected a member of the National Academy of Engineering (1968).
 Severud received numerous personal engineering awards for being an industry pacesetter, among them the Ernest Howard Award (1964) and the Franklin P. Brown Medal (1952).
 The American Institute of Architects presented him with its prestigious Honorary Associate Member award for his lifetime of contributions to structural design.

 Personal life

 On Sept.
 11, 1923 he married Signe Hansen, whom he had known at the Norwegian Institute of Technology.
-They would have four children–Fred, Jr. (1936-2021), Inger, Laila (Shalkoski), and Sonja.
+They would have four children – Fred, Jr. (1936–2021), Inger [Jonsen] (1924–1961), Laila [Shalkoski] (1925–2016), and Sonja [Susich] (1931–2015).
 As a Jehovah's Witness since the 1930s, he helped design many of their religious buildings throughout his engineering years.
 Severud left engineering behind on his retirement in 1973, just before his 74th birthday.
 He died at his home in Miami, Florida at the age of 91 from Alzheimer's disease.